ncatlab/nlab-content/pages/0/3/4/0/430/content.md

 Fields are not as well-behaved categorically as most other common algebraic structures ([[group]]s, [[ring]]s, [[module]]s, etc.).
 In particular, the category of fields is not [[complete category|complete]] or [[cocomplete category|cocomplete]], although it is [[accessible category|accessible]].

 For the same reason, in [[constructivism|constructive mathematics]] (such as the [[internal logic]] of a topos) there are different inequivalent ways to define a field.
 In this case the above definition is not usually the best one; for instance, the real numbers do not satisfy it.
-However, if you interpret 'nonzero' and '$\ne$' as references to an [[apartness relation]] and assume that the ring operations are strongly extensional, then the definition becomes a useful one.
-There are also other useful constructive notions of "field" which do not require an apartness relation.
+There are several different potential replacements with different advantages and disadvantages.

-+--{.query}
+* If we interpret 'nonzero' and '$\ne$' as references to an [[apartness relation]] and assume that the ring operations are strongly extensional, then the original definition becomes a useful one.
+In particular, the real numbers satisfy it.

-Do the real numbers satisfy any of these?
+* If we replace "every nonzero element is invertible" by the strictly stronger "every element is either zero or invertible," we obtain a notion which has the advantage that it is a [[coherent logic|coherent theory]], but it is also not satisfied by the real numbers.

-=--
+* If, however, instead we replace it by (the non-coherent axiom) "every non-invertible element is zero," we obtain a notion sometimes called a _residue field_.
+The (Dedekind) real numbers are constructively a residue field, as is the quotient of any [[local ring]] by its ideal of noninvertible elements (hence the name "residue field").

 ### Discussion ###